fbpx

 2021: Transylvania is an important tourist destination known for its medieval cities, natural landscapes, and cultural diversity.

-Transylvania is a place of extraordinary beauty, history, and culture, where the past and present coexist perfectly.
-Whether you are interested in exploring its castles, hiking its mountains, or discovering its traditions and customs, Transylvania will always have something to offer.
+In view of, Transylvania is a place of extraordinary beauty, history, and culture, where the past and present coexist perfectly.
+Whether exploring castles, hiking mountains, or discovering traditions, Transylvania always has something to offer.
 The Transylvania Times is a testament to this great region’s everlasting allure.

 Transylvania Flag